pola-rs/polars-web/www/posts/expressions-are-amazing.md

              .drop(columns=['char_diff', 'ts_diff', 'new_session_mark']))
 ```

 We're using the `.assign()` method, per recommendation of the [modern pandas blogpost](https://tomaugspurger.github.io/method-chaining), to add the features we're interesed in.
-The `sessionize` function works by first sorting the values, after which we're checking the between the rows we detect a datetime difference that's too large.
+This isn't the most performant code, but it is safe and maintainable.

-Getting this right
+It's the next part, however, that's the hard part.
+Not just for the implementation that's tricky, it's also the biggest performance sink.

 ```python
 def add_features(dataf):